Molecular gas and dust properties in $z>7$ quasar hosts: Sample and observations

-\section{Sample and Observations}
+\section{Sample and observations}

-We focus on the quasars with $z\geq7$, which are eight in total according to \citep{Fan23}, aiming to obtain a complete census of the molecular gas content in these objects.
-The five quasars for which we acquired new NOEMA observations under project S23CX are listed in Table~\ref{tab:observations}, while the entire list of $z>7$ quasars with their names and identifications are reported in Table~\ref{tab:properties}.\\ Regarding project S23CS, receivers were tuned to detect the CO(6--5) and CO(7--6) and the underlying continuum in the Lower and Upper Side Band (LSB, USB), respectively.
+We focused on the quasars with $z\geq7$, which are eight in total according to \cite{Fan23}, aiming to obtain a complete census of the molecular gas content in these objects.
+The five quasars for which we acquired new NOEMA observations under project S23CX are listed in Table~\ref{tab:observations}, while the entire list of $z>7$ quasars with their names and identifications are reported in Table~\ref{tab:properties}.

+Regarding project S23CS, receivers were tuned to detect the CO(6--5) and CO(7--6) and the underlying continuum in the lower and upper side band (LSB and USB), respectively.
 We calibrated the visibilities using the CLIC pipeline of the GILDAS software\footnote{\url{www.iram.fr/IRAMFR/GILDAS}}.
 Imaging was performed with MAPPING in GILDAS, using a natural weighting scheme for visibilities, with a detection threshold equal to the noise of the pre-imaging visibilities.
 The observation targeting quasar J0313 was executed in bad weather conditions, so it did not reach the requested sensitivity to detect either continuum emission or CO lines in both LSB and USB.
 Given the low declination of J0038 (coordinates are listed in Table~\ref{tab:observations}), the observation of this target was limited by shadowing, which reduced the total observing time on-source, hence the final sensitivity.
 In these two cases, we merged LSB and USB to increase the signal-to-noise ratio, and we used the merged cube to extract an upper limit on the continuum emission.
-Continuum-subtracted cubes were binned to spectral resolutions of 20 MHz, corresponding to $\sim60$ km s$^{-1}$, to optimize the sensitivity.\\ To extend the sampling of the far-infrared emission of the quasar host galaxies, we collected archival ALMA observations for four of the five quasars\footnote{Project IDs of the dataset analyzed are listed in the Acknowledgements.
-J2356 observation with project ID 2023.1.00443.S is still in a proprietary period at the moment of this analysis}, that covers sky frequencies $\sim220-240$ GHz, where the to \CII~emission line falls.
-ALMA-calibrated visibilities of observations covering \CII~and the underlying continuum were retrieved from the science archive (see Acknowledgements for the list of ALMA project IDs).
-The imaging was performed through the Common Astronomy Software Applications (CASA; \citealt{McMullin07}), version 6.5.5-21.
-We run \texttt{tclean} procedures using natural weighting, a 3$\sigma$ cleaning threshold, and a channel width of 20 MHz.
-Continuum-subtracted cubes and continuum maps were created using the \emph{imfit} procedure in CASA, fitting a constant function to all line-free channels.\\ The synthesized beams, root-mean-square (rms) noise levels, and representative frequencies of the continuum maps are reported in Table~\ref{tab:observations}.
-Continuum maps of ALMA and NOEMA observations are shown in Fig.~\ref{fig:cont_maps}.
+Continuum-subtracted cubes were binned to spectral resolutions of 20 MHz, corresponding to $\sim60$ km s$^{-1}$, to optimize the sensitivity.